 Now, I'm not suggesting we need to be chipper all of the time, but as you'll see, it's the sum of your actions and behaviour over time that creates how others define your character.
 The problem is how you conduct yourself in stressful times tends to outweigh other people's memory of your conduct during smoother times.
 Therefore, we need to be even more diligent about our behaviour during crises.

 Much of our actions are automatic, though.
 Our behaviour is habitual, reactionary or rote.
 We don't think about it, we are not conscious, and often, our unchecked emotions are running the show.

 But that kind of behavior does not create strong followers.
 It doesn’t develop leadership in our employees.
 Instead, it creates a toxic work environment.
 That kind of conduct creates a culture where people are just putting up with things until they can go home at the end of the day or find another job.

 How we create the character we desire

-While it’s easy to point out another’s characteristics, recognizing our own is sometimes more difficult.
-Even more challenging than that, is defining and developing the type of characteristics we want to develop in ourselves and lead with.
-In fact, you may be a little sceptical right now, questioning how you can develop character.
+While it's easy to point out another's characteristics, recognizing our own is sometimes more difficult.
+Even more challenging than that is defining and developing the traits we want to build in ourselves and lead with.
+You may be a little skeptical right now, questioning how you can build character.

 I’ll be honest with you.
 Character development is not easy work.
 Developing your character takes time and attention.
 It requires you to be willing to be vulnerable and explore some of the messy and painful places of your life.
 Not just once, but again and again.